Ghini/ghini.desktop/doc/imex.rst

 .. admonition:: update_from_pocket(client_id, content)
    :class: toggle

-      Update the ghini database with the content from the ghini.pocket client.
+      Update the ghini database with the content from the |ghini.pocket| client.

-      Content is a single log line from ghini.pocket, and obviously cannot include pictures.
+      Content is a single log line from |ghini.pocket|, and obviously cannot include pictures.
       These are sent separately, also one per request.

       If client is not registered, return a numeric error code.